osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 This process will create a new configuration for your IntelliJ project.
 In this new configuration we need to set a few configuration options:

 - Set the _Name_ of the new configuration.
-I would recommend using a descriptive name that summarizes the purpose of the configuration, so I named this configuration `Build` - as it builds, or compiles, the RuneLite source code
+I would recommend using a descriptive name that summarizes the purpose of the configuration, so I named this configuration `Build` - as it builds, or compiles the RuneLite source code
 - Set the _Working directory_ to be the RuneLite folder.
 This is easily achieved by left-clicking the _Folder icon_ at the end of the input box and selecting `runelite-parent`
 - Set the _Command Line_ option to skip tests while building (this will save a lot of time during project building).
 The value to set is: